 It was five years ago last month that Trayvon Martin, a 17-year-old from the Miami area, was killed (click here for a timeline of the case).
 Fulton and Trayvon's father, Tracy Martin, have just released the book, "Rest in Power: The Enduring Life of Trayvon Martin."
 Fulton tells McMichael that, while many books have been written about the prosecution of George Zimmerman and his acquittal in the death of her son over the years, she felt it was time to tell the family's side of the story.

-On today's WestSouthwest, Fulton talks to McMichael about the book, as well as about her thoughts on the investigation into Trayvon's death, the Zimmerman trial, gun control, police, the criminal justice system, and the so-called "Stand Your Ground" laws, which allows citizens to use force in certain dangerous situations without having to retreat.
+On today's WestSouthwest, Fulton talks to McMichael about the book, as well as about her thoughts on the investigation into Trayvon's death, the Zimmerman trial, gun control, police, the criminal justice system, and the so-called "Stand Your Ground" laws, which allow citizens to use force in certain dangerous situations without having to retreat.
 Fulton also discusses the Trayvon Martin Foundation, a social-justice organization which provides awareness programs for youth and support services for mothers and fathers who've lost children to gun violence.